hidekatsu-izuno/darts-clone-java/README.md

 Double-ARray Trie System clone written in Java.

-This library is based on [Darts Clone](https://github.com/s-yata/darts-clone).
+This library is based on [Darts Clone](https://github.com/s-yata/darts-clone) that known as a fast and efficient library.

 ## Getting Started